vegasuay/DesignPatterns/ObserverPattern/README.md

 <h2>Definition</h2>

-The observer pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified an updated automatically
+<b>The Observer Pattern</b> defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified an updated automatically

 <br />